 the facility is three stories of residences above a parking garage. the 168 parking spaces below the building eliminated the sea of asphalt that defined the sight before construction. tritec made drastic improvements to a blighted mill creek that borders the property, restoring the waterway to serve as an amenity for the residents and the village.

-the shipyard development is incorporated into and promotes port jefferson’s active, pedestrian-friendly lifestyle. by creating walking connections to the village, the shipyard residents bolster the retail and entertainment venues in port jefferson all year round. eliminating the unused, dilapidated motel with vibrant apartment building brings millions of dollars of disposable income into the village.
+the shipyard development is incorporated into and promotes port jefferson’s active, pedestrian-friendly lifestyle. by creating walking connections to the village, the shipyard residents bolster the retail and entertainment venues in port jefferson all year round. eliminating the unused, dilapidated motel and replacing it with a vibrant apartment building to bring millions of dollars of disposable income into the village annually.

 135 engineers road

 tritec acquired 135 engineers road, a 65,000 square foot industrial building in 2004. the purpose of the acquisition was to reposition the building from industrial to class b office. tritec building company removed 10,000 sq.ft. of the building to meet suffolk county waste discharge regulations and provide parking for office areas. since that time the building is now connected to the sewage treatment plant and can accept both medical and pharmaceutical tenants

 the building’s renovation includes a new facade complete with a new insulated glass system, landscaping, and accent lighting. the building’s interior features a natural stone tile accented by blue granite stripes and cherry wood doors. the building’s circular core has a vibrant blue wall covering that is brought to life by a high-end lighting package. the lighting is made up of wall sconces, recessed lighting, and culminates in a chandelier located in the center of the core.